Quantmetry/MLflow_drift_detection/README.md

 # MLFLow and scikit-multiflow, a good match

-1. Generate abrupt drifts via (by changing the centroids in a Radial Basis Function stream)
+1. Generate abrupt drifts with scikit-multiflow (by changing the centroids in a Radial Basis Function stream)
 2. Send this data, containing drifts, into a kafka topic
-3. We listen to this kafka topic on another entry_point
+3. Listen to this kafka topic on another entry_point
-4. We detect drifts and log them into MLFlow
+4. Detect drifts - again with scikit-multiflow - on this entrypoint and log them into MLFlow

 Steps 1. and 2. are done in `producer.py`, while steps 3. and 4. are implemented in `detector.py`